ElNiak/LINGI2144-Public/front-end/src/theory/memory_safety/prevention_detection.rst

 Runtime Solutions
 ~~~~~~~~~~~~~~~~~

+All the previous detection techniques are based on models and/or exploring paths (sometimes with selections).
+Let us try to work at execution time directly!
 Detection solutions designed to operate at runtime:

 #. **Tripwire**: Add markers in memory (at the bounds of allocations, of